2025 Digitizing Decarbonization Summit

 A highlight of the summit is a hands-on workshop where attendees will collaborate to identify pain points and co-develop strategies that bridge gaps between existing tools and services.
 Together, we aim to build a unified, interoperable software stack that connects data across platforms—paving the way for rapid scaling of decarbonization efforts.

-This highly interactive gathering will feature panel discussions, collaborative workshops, and ample opportunities to form new partnerships.
+This interactive and intimate gathering will feature panel discussions, collaborative workshops, and ample opportunities to form new partnerships.
 Attendees will leave with actionable ideas, fresh strategies, and valuable connections to drive progress in their organizations—and across the industry.

 Join us as we work together to digitize decarbonization and create a future where innovation accelerates sustainability.